Chinatown community optimistic but ‘very nervous’ as Lunar New Year approaches - The San Francisco Examiner

 “I think we as a community need this, and we need it almost on a spiritual level,” Yeung said.
 “It is that singular moment in the year when we are literally in community with each other physically, emotionally and culturally, and not having the full kind of benefit from that in the last two years has been really hard.”

-San Francisco’s Lunar New Year celebrations are also rooted in Chinatown’s efforts to introduce its cultural customs and traditions to others in order to stave off persecution and discrimination.
-That reminder is particularly poignant against the pandemic backdrop when people wrongly blamed the Chinese community for COVID-19 leading to an uptick in xenophobic rhetoric and behavior.
+San Francisco’s Lunar New Year celebrations are also rooted in Chinatown’s efforts to introduce its cultural customs and traditions to others to stave off persecution and discrimination.
+That reminder is particularly poignant against the pandemic backdrop when people blamed the Chinese for COVID-19, leading to an uptick in xenophobic rhetoric and behavior.

 The City hosted the first recorded Lunar New Year celebration in the country in 1851, according to records at the Smithsonian Institute.
 The Gold Rush era brought a massive influx of people to California, including many Chinese migrants.
 But there was a backlash in response to the changing population, and then-governor John Bigler proposed policies to stem the tide.